bcit-ci/CodeIgniter/user_guide_src/source/libraries/input.rst

 	$this->input->raw_input_stream;

-Additionally if the input stream is form-encoded like $_POST you can access its values by calling the
+Additionally, if the input stream is form-encoded like $_POST you can access its values by calling the
 ``input_stream()`` method::

 	$this->input->input_stream('key');

+This method also supports using a comma-separated string of items to get the first one that's not NULL if any:

+	$this->input->input_stream('something, another');

 Similar to other methods such as ``get()`` and ``post()``, if the requested data is not found, it will return NULL and you can also